iotaledger/integration-services/api/usage-audit-trail-GW.md

 `POST /logs/{channel-address}`

-Write data to a channel. __Write__ permission is mandatory.
+Write data to a channel with address _channel address_. __Write__ permission is mandatory.
 The `type` and `metadata` fields are not encrypted to have a possibility to search for events.
 The `payload` is stored encrypted for encrypted channels.

 _Body:_